 The Board of Trustees, as the policy-making body, promotes the welfare of the school, especially in the areas of finance, fund raising, and public relations.
 The Board is composed of parents, former parents, and selected members of the community.
 The Board meets monthly, except for July and August, during the third week of the month, at the school.
-For the 2012-2013 school year, the members of the Board of Trustees are as follows: Chairman; Judah Samter, Vice-Chair; David Dickman, John Loester, Richard Russo, Corey Stein, Gene Curry and Patrick Kane.
+For the 2013-2014 school year, the members of the Board of Trustees are as follows: Chairman; Judah Samter, Vice-Chair; Corey Stein, John Loester, Richard Russo, Gene Curry and Patrick Kane.

 Judah Samter, Chairman

 Mr. Judah Samter is the parent of current student Moshe, who has attended Vincent Smith School since 2011.
 He and his wife Bayla have five children.
 Mr. Samter is an active member of the South Shore community and has been involved with many major development initiatives for the local special education programs, and local synagogues.
 He was instrumental in raising the required funds to help build a state-of-the-art playground for the Hebrew Academy for Special Children-Woodmere campus, which was designed to accommodate the special needs of their students.
 He was also involved with the fundraising and development of a local South Shore Synagogue (BKNW) and has served as a member of the Board of Trustees and chaired the Synagogue’s Youth Department.

 Mr. Samter is currently a Senior Vice President at Capital One Bank.
 He joined the bank in October 2009 and currently serves as the primary point of contact for the bank in selling distressed commercial assets throughout the United States.
 He is responsible for fostering and strengthening key real estate banking relationships for the bank, including real estate funds, investors, developers and brokers.